jsgounot/PhyloCircular/README.md

 # PhyloCircular

 An attempt to produce circular phylogenetic tree with matplotlib.
-Based on the [biopython]("https://biopython.org/") Phylo [library](https://biopython.org/wiki/Phylo).
+Based on the [biopython](https://biopython.org) [Phylo](https://biopython.org/wiki/Phylo) library and matplotlib.

 ### Usage